jigx-com/jigx-docs/docs/Administration/Solutions/Data.md

  ## Importing / Uploading data to a table (JSON or CSV)
  If you have multiple records to add to a table you can import the data by uploading a CSV or JSON file that will populate the records in the columns in the table.
 1. Click on the **Upload** button at the top of the screen.
 2. By default the JSON upload window is shown.
 You can switch to upload CSV using the **Switch to CSV** button in the top right.
 Provide the property name for the unique identifier otherwise by default the rid property is used.
-Drag and drop the file in the designated area.&#x20;
+Drag and drop the file in the designated area.
-3. For CSV uploads select the type of **comma-delimited** used in the **CSV file.** Drag and drop the file in the designated area.&#x20;
+3. For CSV uploads select the type of **comma-delimited** used in the **CSV file.** Drag and drop the file in the designated area.
 4. Click **Add**.
 5. This will add new `rid` records to the table or update existing `rid` records in the table.